Concordium/concordium-node/concordium-node/README.md

 stack build
 ```

 from the repository base folder.
-Then from the concordium-node subfolder, build the Rust code using (here in release mode
+Then from the concordium-node subfolder, build the Rust code (here in release mode) using

 ```console
 cargo build --release